Lauren Dascalo Puts Bodacious Curves On Display In Tiny Hot Pink Bikini

 Lauren Dascalo made her 1.1 million followers happy with a sizzling bikini update added to her Instagram page on Saturday, January 29.
-The social media star spent time outdoors, enjoying the sunny weather in California in a hot pink two-piece swimsuit which showcased her insane figure.
+The social media star spent time outdoors, enjoying the sunny weather in California in a hot pink two-piece swimsuit that showcased her insane figure.

 In the video, Lauren was seen flaunting her fantastic figure in a garden.
 According to the geotag, she was somewhere in Los Angeles.
 Clad in her sexy bathing suit, she could be seen sitting on her legs on the grass with her thighs spread.
 She flipped her hair and tugged at her top, pulling the string down to tease her fans.